 The Pediatric Emergency Medicine section provides collaborative, patient and family centered care to meet the emergency care needs of children throughout the region.
 Our research focuses on injury prevention, EMS education, acute pain management, and medical simulation.

-The Ultrasound section consists of five fellowship-trained faculty with diverse training backgrounds and interests.
+The Ultrasound section consists of four fellowship-trained faculty with diverse training backgrounds and interests.
 We are dedicated to providing innovative ultrasound education for a variety of learners, including faculty, fellows, residents, APPs, and medical students.
 We support an active, sustaining clinical ultrasound program with the majority of EM faculty members credentialed to bill and perform ultrasound for clinical care.

 The Emergency Medicine Simulation section is focused on training residents in the timely recognition and appropriate intervention for critically ill patients.
 Besides learning medical management, simulation training provides a hands-on opportunity to improve teamwork and practice procedural skills.